Snake Plissken: Chronicles project

 Along with the comic book, other Snake Plissken Chronicles projects were announced.
 A Namco-produced video game was announced, but was later cancelled possibly due to the death of Debra Hill.
 Production I.G was also set to create an anime film based on the property, reportedly based on the Escape From Earth concept by John Carpenter and Kurt Russell, but this also never materialized.
 Carpenter and Russell would have executive produced, and Russell would have provided the voice and likeness of Snake.

 Escape from Earth

 In the 2000s, there was a proposed second sequel, often mentioned by Carpenter and Russell in interviews prior to the release of Escape from L.A.
 The concept was that Earth was the only place left for Plissken to escape.
-After Escape from L.A. failed to attract much business, the project never materialized.
+After Escape from L.A. performed poorly at the box office, the project never materialized.

 In August 2006, an Internet rumor suggested that the project was actively being pursued by Paramount at Russell's urging, but the rumor was revealed to be untrue.